GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

 -----------

 **gpsgridder** grids 2-D vector data such as GPS velocities by using a coupled model based on 2-D elasticity.
+The degree of coupling can be tuned by adjusting the effecting Poisson's ratio.
+The solution field can be tuned to extremes such as incompressible (1), typical elastic (0.5) or even an unphysical value of -1 that basically removes the elastic coupling of vector interpolation.
+Smoothing is offered via the optional elimination of small eigenvalues.

 Required Arguments
 ------------------